jim-easterbrook/python-gphoto2/README.rst

 It is built using `SWIG <http://swig.org/>`_ to automatically generate the interface code.
 This gives direct access to nearly all the libgphoto2 functions, but sometimes in a rather un-Pythonic manner.

+Other Python bindings to libgphoto2 are available.
+`piggyphoto <https://github.com/alexdu/piggyphoto>`_ uses ctypes (included in standard Python installations) to interface to the library.
+The gphoto2 source tree includes some `Python bindings <http://sourceforge.net/p/gphoto/code/HEAD/tree/trunk/bindings/libgphoto2-python/>`_ which also use ctypes.

 .. contents::
    :backlinks: top